Back to blog

 Because everything runs on your machine:

-• Your password never leaves your device
+• Your password stays between you and X on your device

 • Your session is managed by the browser, not the app